 So how do you know who to serve?
 Insurance is a highly regulated industry in Missouri, so in order for insurance companies to do business they must be registered with The Missouri Secretary of State.
-The Department of Insurance is overseen by the Secretary of State, and the government acts as a gate keeper for the sale of insurance.
-Insurance companies must allow the director of insurance to accept service on their behalf.
+The Department of Insurance is overseen by the Secretary of State, and the government acts as a gatekeeper for the sale of insurance.
+This means that insurance companies must allow the director of insurance to accept service on their behalf.